Skip to content

 Common patterns#

-Don't call the service from the controller's update loop — the cloud round-trip will starve your real-time deadline.
-Pre-issue tokens from a non-RT planner and pass them down via the controller's command interface.
-Edge verifier (TOK-P1) collapses this to a single local check.
+• Real-time controllers (ros2_control).
+Never issue from the controller update loop — the cloud round-trip starves the deadline.
+Pre-issue from a non-RT planner and pass the token down via the command interface.

 Troubleshooting#